deepcodin/AMDC/README.md

 This motion distortion correction is concerned with the motion distortion correction of a 3D Livox lidar (MID100) mounted on a spehrical robot.
 This results in predominantly angular motion distortion.
 It can however, be used for any type of LiDAR sensor.

-Further information can be found in [this paper](Inertial LiDAR Motion Distortion Correction on Spherical Mobile Mapping Systems for Planetary Exploration) [1]
-More information about distortions due to predominantly linear velocity, can be found in [this paper](https://ieeexplore.ieee.org/document/9128372) [2].
+Further information can be found in [this paper](https://tobepublished.org) [1] More information about distortions due to predominantly linear velocity, can be found in [this paper](https://ieeexplore.ieee.org/document/9128372) [2].

-[1] to be published...
+[1] Heinisch, P., Arzberger, F., Nüchter, A., "Inertial LiDAR Motion Distortion Correction on Spherical Mobile Mapping Systems for Planetary Exploration", 2024
 [2] Renzler, T., Stolz, M., Schratter, M., and Watzenig, D. "Increased accuracy for fast moving LiDARS: Correction of distorted point clouds."
 2020 IEEE International Instrumentation and Measurement Technology Conference (I2MTC).
 IEEE, 2020.

 ## ROS Node